weng-lab/logojs-package/docs/alphabet.md

 ## Alphabet overview

-LogosJ combines sets of individual glyphs into alphabets.
+LogoJS combines sets of individual glyphs into alphabets.
 An alphabet is an array of **symbols**, each of which should have a unique color and glyph combination.
 Symbols are not restricted to just one glyph; if you are rendering a dinucleotide logo, for example, you might use symbols with two glyphs each.
 Alphabets can also have multiple symbols that use the same glyph with different